EqualifyEverything/.github/profile/README.md

 ## Equalify the web!
 **96.8% of home pages have WCAG conformance failures.[^1]** Failing WCAG conformance means countless people with disabilities do not have equal access to the internet.

+"Equalify" means fixing problems with an accessibility-first mindset.

-Equalify aims to make websites more accessible.
-We are building an affordable and easy-to-use platform that integrates your favorite accessibility web services.
-The core of our work is published under the AGPL at http://github.com/bbertucc/equalify.
+We aim to make websites more accessible by building an affordable and easy-to-use platform that integrates your favorite accessibility web services.
+The core of our work is published under the AGPL on the [Core Equalify repo](http://github.com/EqualifyWverything/equalify).
 Working in the open helps us create the most accessible platform for internet accessibility.

 ## Ready to try Equalify now?
 Equalify offers a managed service at https://equalify.app.
 We're inviting a limited number of users to try the service, so apply today!